dkblackley/dkblackley.github.io/_posts/2023-02-18-whol-gstreamer.md

 ## Some Closing notes

 In retrospect, starting with the C bindings would likely leave you with a lot less problems, due to the abundance of material online to help newcomers.
 Perhaps I'll try re-writing this in C to get more comfortable with those bindings.
 As another aside, there are other ways to achieve what I have here with filesrc.
-One way I experimented with was striping the mp4 container from the file and simply [trying to use the NAL packet headers to extract h264 chunks](google.com).
+One way I experimented with was stripping the mp4 container from the file and simply [trying to use the NAL packet headers to extract h264 chunks](https://stackoverflow.com/questions/1685494/what-does-this-h264-nal-header-mean).
 You could then use appsrc and pass these into a h264 parser, but debugging the parsing of binary numbers comes with it's own headaches.
 All in all, this method works well for my use case, and hopefully you've learnt enough along the way to make a Gstreamer application to you use case.